comit-network/spikes/0003-lightning-as-alpha-ledger.md

 * Asset: **Bitcoin**.
 Since LN is a layer-2 network on top of Bitcoin, the asset should also be Bitcoin.

 ### Dealing with timeouts
 When calling `addholdinvoice` an [`expiry`](https://github.com/lightningnetwork/lnd/blob/aa1cd04dbf07a9195d5ada752f383988d8d01fa7/cmd/lncli/invoicesrpc_active.go#L142) (in seconds) can be given.
+However, this expiry is only related to the invoice itself and has nothing to do with the expiry times on the HTLCs later on.
-However, this timeout is relative and will get accumulated across the payment path.
+However, timeouts on the HTLCs are relative and will get accumulated across the payment path, which makes it harder to predict.
-Hence, Alice will need to know the path and this value in advance before sending a swap request to Bob as she won't (or should not) be able to change neither `alpha_expiry` nor `beta_expiry` after the swap request.
+Hence, Alice will need to know the path in advance before sending a swap request to Bob as she won't (or should not) be able to change neither `alpha_expiry` nor `beta_expiry` after the swap request.

+Timeouts on the HTLCs are configured globally for the payee node and can optionally be defined when paying by the payer node (`--final_cltv_delta=T`).

+> TODO: we should investigate this topic more in detail.

 ### Responsabilitites

 A main goal of COMIT is to keep the autonomy to the user and let him/her decide when to deploy a HTLC, redeem or refund a HTLC, etc.
-If a trade involves LN using LND we can aproach these things differently:
+If a trade involves LN using LND we can approach these things differently:

 * Action